What do families say about Study Partners?

 Please contact us toll free at 1-833-STUDY-UP or email us at email@example.com.

 How do I become a tutor?

 Our tutors find their work with students highly rewarding.
 We encourage applications from individuals with a broad range of knowledge and teaching experience in core subjects in the Ontario curriculum, from kindergarten through Grade 12.
 You must have a related degree and be passionate about building students’ confidence, curiosity and independence.
 Specialized training and certifications will also be of interest.
 Our tutors are kind, empathetic, patient, positive, organized, reliable, and have excellent communication skills, and a good sense of humour.
 Since the right tutor is different for every student, we are interested in a variety of personality types and teaching styles.
-For more information or to apply, please email our Director of Learning at firstname.lastname@example.org
+For more information or to apply, please email us at firstname.lastname@example.org.